 MOD EUR/XXA9/2

-Note b) See Part B, Section III.
+Note b) Until the 1st January 2015, see Part B, Section III.
+After this date the Section III will no longer apply.

 Reasons:

 Introduction of new technologies is possible in proposed frequency bands after a proper transition period.
 Europe proposes to set the end date of the transition period on 1 January 2015 in order to safeguard the simultaneous use of current systems and new digital technology.